Rhodium: Carbonylation

 Rh-based hydroformylation underpins the industrial production of products as diverse as detergents, fragrances, and some drugs.
-Originally hydroformylation relied on much cheaper cobalt carbonyl-based catalysts, but that technology has largely been eclipsed by rhodium-based catalysts despite the cost differential.
+Rhodium based catalysts have 1000 to 10000 times higher activity for hydroformylation than cheaper cobalt carbonyl-based catalysts, allowing reactions at lower temperatures and pressures.

 Rhodium is also known to catalyze many reactions involving hydrogen gas and hydrosilanes.
 These include hydrogenations and hydrosilylations of alkenes.
 Rhodium metal, but not rhodium complexes, catalyzes the hydrogenation of benzene to cyclohexane.

 Ornamental uses

 Rhodium finds use in jewelry and for decorations.
 It is electroplated on white gold and platinum to give it a reflective white surface at time of sale, after which the thin layer wears away with use.
 This is known as rhodium flashing in the jewelry business.
-It may also be used in coating sterling silver to protect against tarnish (silver sulfide, Ag_{2}S, produced from atmospheric hydrogen sulfide, H_{2}S).
+It may also be used in coating sterling silver to protect against tarnish (silver sulfide, Ag2S, produced from atmospheric hydrogen sulfide, H2S).
 Solid (pure) rhodium jewelry is very rare, more because of the difficulty of fabrication (high melting point and poor malleability) than because of the high price.
-The high cost ensures that rhodium is applied only as an electroplate.
+The high cost ensures that rhodium is typically applied as an electroplate.
 Rhodium has also been used for honors or to signify elite status, when more commonly used metals such as silver, gold or platinum were deemed insufficient.
-In 1979 the Guinness Book of World Records gave Paul McCartney a rhodium-plated disc for being history's all-time best-selling songwriter and recording artist.
+In 1979 the Guinness Book of World Records gave Paul McCartney a rhodium-plated disc for being history's all-time best-selling songwriter and recording artist and in 2008, Barack Obama gave his wife a rhodium ring.